Daughters and mothers and drinking coffee.

 Mom jutted out her chin in typical defiance mode and said, “Sounds like you two have a problem.”

-That’s was the end of it.
+That was the end of it.
 Nothing solved or resolved.
-Sides were stated, stances were taken, and Mom would not have budged an inch.
+Sides were stated and stances were taken.
+Daughters and mother in disagreement.
+Mom would not budge an inch.

-Coffee poured, milk in, sugar added, and from her purse, Mom pulled a baby’s Gerber spoon with the bowl wrapped in blue rubber.
+Milk and sugar added … from her purse, Mom pulled a baby’s Gerber spoon with the bowl wrapped in blue rubber.
 She inserted the spoon in the cup and swish, swish, swish, she twirled it around.
 There was my mother, quietly, serenely subdued, spinning the spoon.
 With the broadest of smirks upon her face.